 All regular and special meetings of the EAAC & Green Team Committees shall be open to the public.
 Please check the "Meetings" tab on the homepage for up-to-date meeting locations and times, or contact us at email@example.com if you would like to attend a meeting.

 The purpose of this Committee is to research into the existing use and possible use of the open land areas of the Township, maintain an index of all open areas, publicly or privately owned, review site plans of proposed development in regards to open space, consider and make recommendations to Council on other environmental and sustainability issues; as well as the selection, planting, care, culture, trimming and development of shade trees in the Township.

-Click HERE for the EAAC's list of Goals & Objectives for 2017.
+Click HERE for the EAAC's list of Goals & Objectives.